-The Council is required to report to members on the current year's treasury management activity.
-It was agreed at County Council that a mid-year treasury management report, reporting on treasury management activity in the current financial year would be reported to Regulatory and Audit Committee followed by a report to County Council.
-The purpose of the report is also to approve revised Prudential Indicators for 2016/17 to 2019/20 and to approve a change to the Minimum Revenue Provision (MRP) Statement, part of the Treasury Management Strategy for 2016/17.
+The Council is required to report to members on the current year's treasury management.
+It was agreed that a mid-year report on treasury management would be reported to Regulatory and Audit Committee prior to reporting to County Council as required by the CIPFA Code of Practice on treasury management in the public sector.

+Local authorities are also required to prepare an annual Minimum Revenue Provision (MRP) Statement as part of the Treasury Management Strategy.
+Appendix 2 to this report sets out a proposed change to the policy for 2016/17, in respect of unfunded capital expenditure incurred before 1 April 2008.
+This change will require Full Council approval.